CLASSICAL LOST AND FOUND

 Both soloists receive outstanding support from the Tapiola Sinfonietta (TS) under conductor Kees Bakels, making each of these selections preferable to the few other versions currently available.
 Not only that but you get two rare French romantic concertos on the same disc.

-Made in the classically rectangular-shaped Tapiola Concert Hall, Finland, the recordings project a soundstage perfectly suited to the diminutive but elegant TS.
-The soloists are ideally placed and balanced against it in this translucent acoustic.
+Made in the classically rectangular-shaped Tapiola Hall, Espoo, Finland, the recordings project a soundstage perfectly suited to the diminutive but elegant TS.
+The soloists are ideally placed and balanced against the orchestra in this translucent acoustic.

 Neumann microphones were used throughout, yielding an exceptionally musical orchestral timbre with silky violin tone.
 This is particularly true in the SACD modes, which show off Monsieur Kantorow's Stradivarius to great advantage.
 As for the piano, it's generally well captured, but there's a hint of digital grain in forte passages on the CD track.
 This is much less pronounced on the SACD ones, which are demonstration quality.
 Those with home theater systems will find the multichannel track gives them a front-row-center orchestra seat.